dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 >
 > Framework references are transitive, which is why it's not just direct references to `System.Reactive` that cause this issue.
 >
 > An unwanted dependency on the .NET Windows Desktop Runtime causes a problem for self-contained deployment (and, by extension, Native AOT) because it means those deployments end up including complete copies of the Windows Forms and WPF frameworks.
 This can add many tens of megabytes to the application in its final deployable form.
+Trimming mitigates this but there is still a large increase in size.
 This is especially frustrating for applications that use neither WPF nor Windows Forms.

 That "or transitively" in the first parenthetical is easily overlooked, but is very important.
 Some developers have found themselves encountering this problem not because their applications use `System.Reactive` directly, but because they are using some library that depends on it.
 Many simple and initially plausible-looking solutions proposed to the problem this ADR addresses founder in cases where an application acquires a dependency to Rx.NET transitively, especially when it does so through multiple different references that ask for different versions.

 ### A note on Target Framework Monikers

-In .NET, components and applications indicate the environments they can run on with a Target Framework Moniker (TFM).
+In .NET, components and applications indicate the environments they can run on with Target Framework Monikers (TFMs).
 These are often misunderstood.
 The problem this ADR describes can partly be blamed on a misuse of TFMs.

 TFMs can be very broad.
 A component with a TFM of `netstandard2.0` can run on any .NET runtime that supports .NET Standard 2.0 (e.g., .NET 8.0, or .NET Framework 4.7.2), and does not care which operating system it runs on.
 But TFMs can be a good deal more specific.
 If a component has a TFM of `net6.0-windows10.0.19041`, it requires .NET 6.0 or later (so it won't run on any version of .NET Framework) and will run only on Windows.
 Moreover, it has indicated that it was built for a particular Windows API surface area.
 That `10.0.19041` is an SDK version number and it corresponds to the May 2020 update to Windows 10 (also known as version 2004, or 20H1).

 A version-specific TFM does not necessarily imply a minimum OS version requirement.
 A component must specify 10.0.19041 if it wants to attempt to use APIs introduced in that version of Windows, but the operative word here is "attempt".
 It's possible to detect failures and fall back to alternative behaviour when the API turns out to be unavailable.
 Thus, a component with a `net6.0-windows10.0.19041` TFM may well be able to run on Windows 10.0.18362.

 All OS-specific TFMs are also version-specific.
 If you don't specify the version, the .NET SDK picks one for you.
-For example, in all .NET SDKs published to date since 5.0 (the latest being 9.0.301 at the time of writing this), `net6.0-windows` is equivalent to `net6.0-windows7`.
+For example, in all .NET SDKs published to date since 5.0 (the latest being 9.0.304 at the time of writing this), `net6.0-windows` is equivalent to `net6.0-windows7`.

 Although the OS version part of a TFM does not imply a minimum requirement, the .NET version number does. `net472` components can't run on .NET Framework 4.6. `net6.0` components can't run on `net5.0`.